 ⎯ SecurityLevel shall be set to secCompactFrameSecurityLevel

-⎯ KeySource shall be set to the extended address of the peer device associated with the key.
+⎯ KeySource shall be set to the extended address as described in 10.38.10.2.3.

 …

 d) Obtain Key.
-The procedure shall obtain the matching Key from the secCompactFrameKeyList using the KeySource and KeyIndex.
-If the Key lookup procedure fails, the procedure shall return with a Status of UNAVAILABLE_KEY.
+The procedure shall obtain the matching Key from the secCompactFrameKeyList, selecting the secCompactFrameKey of the secCompactFrameKeyDescriptor whose secCompactFrameKeySource matches the KeySource and secCompactFrameKeyID matches the KeyIndex.
+If a matching key is not found, the Key lookup procedure fails and the procedure shall return with a Status of UNAVAILABLE_KEY.

 9.2.13 Incoming frame security procedure for the Compact frames (#138, #579)